 Me: Sometimes cranky, but generally affable blonde girl from Western Pennsylvania.
 Interests include reading, movies, hiking, obscure 19th and 20th century American poets, poetry in general, plays (not musicals, I mean legitimate the-atre, as Homer Simpson would say,) and hockey.

 Favorite fandoms: Dr Who, of course, as you can tell by my profile pic.
 If I could be anyplace, I'd be in the TARDIS as the Doctor's Companion--next stop, everywhere!
-Game of Thrones, the Marvel universe, particularly the Avengers and Captain America, Arrow, The Hunger Games, LOTR, Sleepy Hollow, Hannibal, Grimm, Downton Abbey, Agents of SHIELD, Agent Carter, Gotham, Constantine.
-Used to be into Supernatural too, but not so much for the past couple of years.
+Game of Thrones, the Marvel universe, particularly the Avengers and Captain America, Arrow, The Hunger Games, LOTR, Hannibal, Downton Abbey, Agents of SHIELD, Agent Carter, Gotham, and Supernatural.

-OTP's: Aragorn/Arwen, Eomer/Lothiriel, Faramir/Eowyn, Sansa/Sandor, Oliver/Felicity, Katniss/Peeta, Sybil/Tom, Steve/Peggy, Clint/Natasha, Tony/Pepper, Thor/Jane, Fitz/Simmons
+OTP's: Aragorn/Arwen, Eomer/Lothiriel, Faramir/Eowyn, Sansa/Sandor, Oliver/Felicity, Katniss/Peeta, Sybil/Tom, Steve/Peggy, Clint/Natasha, Tony/Pepper, Thor/Jane, Fitz/Simmons, Han/Leia, Kylo Ren/Rey.

 Dislikes: Slash fics (I have nothing against homosexuality, it's just not my thing,) stories where the idea is awesome, but the grammar and spelling are so bad as to render the fic unreadable, Mary-Sue romances, and Mary-Sues in general.